symfony/symfony-docs/cookbook/service_container/scopes.rst

 There are several solutions to the scope problem:

-* Use setter injection if the dependency is "synchronized"; (see :ref:`using-synchronized-service`).
+* A) Use setter injection if the dependency is "synchronized"; (see :ref:`using-synchronized-service`).

-* Put your service in the same scope as the dependency (or a narrower one).
+* B) Put your service in the same scope as the dependency (or a narrower one).
 If you depend on the ``client_configuration`` service, this means putting your new service in the ``client`` scope (see :ref:`changing-service-scope`);

-* Pass the entire container to your service and retrieve your dependency from the container each time you need it to be sure you have the right instance -- your service can live in the default ``container`` scope (see :ref:`passing-container`);
+* C) Pass the entire container to your service and retrieve your dependency from the container each time you need it to be sure you have the right instance -- your service can live in the default ``container`` scope (see :ref:`passing-container`);